dscroft/ros2-documentation/docs/livox.md

 set(LIVOX_LIDAR_SDK_INCLUDE_DIR "${livox-sdk2_SOURCE_DIR}/include")
 ```

-What this approach is doing is changing the CMakeLists.txt file so that it will download and compile a copy of the SDK to an internal folder within the work space and utilise that instead of trying to use the system installed copy.
-This is an inefficent but it does work without installing the SDK.

 ### Running

 The contents of *livox_ros_driver2/config/HAP_config.json* need to match the ip addresses of the Lidar and host computer for the launch file to work correctly.